 “Weight loss for a lot of Americans is a good thing—everyone’s dieting—but if you have less appetite when you usually have a good appetite, and there’s no big life event or problems happening to cause that, get it checked out,” says Dr. Markman.
 Losing weight can be a side effect of many different cancers such as esophageal, pancreatic, liver, and colon, but it’s an especially common symptom of leukemia or lymphoma, says Dr. Wender.
 Unexplained weight gain can signal a big problem too—it’s one of the essential medical facts doctors think you should know.

-If you’re not prone to migraines and never get headaches, but suddenly find yourself popping pain meds all the time, it could be a sign of a brain tumor, which causes pain by pressing on nerves.
-Next, learn the 15 things cancer doctors do to prevent cancer themselves.
+If you’re not prone to migraines and never get headaches, but suddenly find yourself popping pain medicine all the time, it could be a sign of a brain tumor, which causes pain by pressing on nerves.

 Next up, learn the 15 things cancer doctors do to avoid cancer.

 - Moshe Shike, MD, gastroenterologist at Memorial Sloan Kettering Cancer Center in New York City

 - Maurie Markman, MD, an oncologist at Cancer Treatment Centers of America